dbcook/openrocket-database/README.md

 The general search order for database files is:

 * Items existing in the active document (we still need details on this from a code dive)
-* Files included in the OpenRocket jar under `datafiles/presets/system.ser` (no longer true in 2022 betas)
+* Files included in the OpenRocket jar under `datafiles/presets/system.ser` (possibly no longer true in 2022 betas)
 * External .orc files in platform-dependent locations, as described below

 #### Windows External File Locations